 As we move up through the stack, the system converts these basic sensor measurements to signals, prioritising the most valuable data.
 Through a series of complex processes, the data is securely stored, managed, organised and analysed, finally being converted into information that allows the right business decision to be made.

-Sensor and Imaging Systems (SIS) is a fundamental enabling technology across many industrial sectors, including transport, defence, energy, health, renewables, oil and gas, and ocean science.
+Sensor and Imaging Systems (SIS) and IoT are fundamental enabling technologies across many industrial sectors, including transport, defence, energy, health, renewables, oil and gas, and ocean science.
 Increasingly, sensor systems and their underpinning device, signal processing, networking, information dissemination and diagnostics technologies, are being tightly integrated within the products and services of a wide range of business.